-The starter kit has a set of peripherals that showcase some of the features of the EFR32.
+The Wireless Pro Kit has a set of peripherals that showcase some of the EFR32 features.

-Note that most EFR32 I/O routed to peripherals are also routed to the breakout pads or the EXP header, which must be taken into consideration when using these.
+Note that most EFR32 I/Os routed to peripherals are also routed to the breakout pads or the EXP header, which must be taken into consideration when using these I/Os.